f-droid/fdroid-website/_posts/2024-03-08-privacy-design-of-fdroid.org-webservers.md

 on connection performance.
 F-Droid carefully curates a list of official mirrors.
 Our app gives users complete control over which mirrors they want to use.
 We are also exploring ways to provide more information about mirrors to assist users in making informed trust decisions.
+Towards that end, the country where the mirror is located is now [provided](https://gitlab.com/fdroid/fdroiddata/-/blob/040967b76bb064b9d6d2685a23baf79fca8167f9/config/mirrors.yml) for official mirrors, which the client will [soon use](https://gitlab.com/fdroid/fdroidclient/-/issues/2241) when choosing where to download from.
+Additionally, we require a good privacy policy for new mirrors, and are working on a way to make that [visible](https://gitlab.com/fdroid/fdroidserver/-/merge_requests/1031) to users.

 As a side note, the popular proprietary CDN provider Cloudflare is sponsoring a mirror of our [website](https://cloudflare.f-droid.org) and